magarittenguyen/ST558_Final_Project/README.md

 <!-- Shiny App Run Code -->

-# Shiny App Run Code:
+# Shiny App Run Code

 The following code is required to run and output the Shiny App.
 This can be run in the R Console after a Commit to GitHub.